 5% of GAG funding plus a further 1% reinvested through school improvement projects.
-Rushey Mead Academy was charged an additional amount in line with the Academy Trust reserves policy.
+The schools were also charged an additional amount for the development of IT projects across the Trust together with 1 weeks of salary costs per location being paid up to central services, in relation to an amendment to reserves policy.